ppinard/matplotlib-scalebar/README.rst

 .. image:: https://raw.githubusercontent.com/ppinard/matplotlib-scalebar/master/doc/example1.png

-The artist supports customization either directly from the *Scalebar* object or from the matplotlibrc.
+The artist supports customization either directly from the **ScaleBar** object or from the matplotlibrc.

 Installation